ArthurClemens/faceted_search/documentation/schema_configuration.md

 ## text_fields

-A list of fields used for text search.
+Specifies the list of fields used for text search.
+The values of these fields may be optionally transformed.

 The referenced fields populate the `text` column in the search view.